 - A. Operators: - 1.
 General: The operators shall be sized based on the maximum expected torque as per valve manufacturer's recommendations and in no case shall the force required to open or close the valve (i.e., rim pull) exceed 40 pounds.
 The responsibility for proper operation shall reside with the valve supplier. - 2.
 Manual Operators: Manual operators shall be in compliance with AWWA C504 and shall be of the worm gear type and feature a housing that encloses all gearing and can either be buried or is of weatherproof construction for exposed locations.
-The operator's housing shall be constructed of cast iron and shall be permanently grease packed.
+The operator housing shall be constructed of cast iron and shall be permanently grease packed.
 All housing O-rings, gaskets, and other features shall be designed to ensure permanent water tightness and maintenance free operation.
 The axis of the worm gear shaft shall remain fixed during operation and stop-limiting devices shall be provided to limit operator travel.
 Valves scheduled for above ground service shall be equipped with a hand wheel.
 Buried valves shall be equipped with a 2-inch square AWWA operating nut.
 Suitable manufacturers include Limitorque, E-I-M, DeZurick, or approved equivalent. - 3.
 Chain Operators: - a.
 All valves more than 5 feet-0 inches above operating floor level shall be equipped with chain operator and sprocket wheel bolted directly to the valve operating wheel - b.
 Aluminum chain shall be provided.
 Equip all operators with a 1⁄2-inch hook bolt located to keep chain out of walking areas. - B. Extension Stems, Stem Guides, Wrenches and Keys: - 1.
 Extension stem shall be at least as large as valve stem it operates. - 2.
 Provide intermediate stem guide for extensions more than 7 feet long. - 3.
 Stem brackets and guides shall be made of cast iron and have fully adjustable bronzed bushed guide block.
 Fasten brackets to walls with approved expansion bolts. - 4.
-Operating nuts about 2 inches square shall be included with each extension stem and located in floor box or grating recess, as required. - 5.
-Provide operating key or wrench of suitable length and size for each valve that is not readily accessible for direct operation. - C. Valve Boxes Provide each buried valve with a valve box as follows: - 1.
-Made of heavy pattern cast-iron, 2-piece adjustable telescoping type.
+Operating nuts about 2 inches square shall be included with each extension stem and located in floor box or grating recess, as required.

-- 2. Lower section shall enclose operating nut and stuffing box and rest on bonnet. - 3.
+- 5. Provide operating key or wrench of suitable length and size for each valve that is not readily accessible for direct operation. - C. Valve Boxes: Provide each buried valve with a valve box as follows: - 1.
+Made of heavy pattern cast-iron, 2-piece adjustable telescoping type. - 2.
+Lower section shall enclose operating nut and stuffing box and rest on bonnet. - 3.
 Inside diameter shall be at least 4 $\frac{1}{2}$ inches. - 4.
-Provide extension stem and operating nut. - 5.
+Provide extension stem and operating nut - 5.
 Cover shall be heavy duty cast iron with direction to open arrow cast in. - 6.
-Provide valve box of adequate size for operation and maintenance of buried valves where shown. - 7.
+Provide valve box of adequate size for operation and maintenance of buried air release valves where shown. - 7.
 Square covers shall be provided for all recycled water main valve boxes.
-Round covers shall be provided for all potable water main valve boxes and labeled "WATER."
+Round covers shall be provided for all potable water main valve boxes and labeled "WATER".

-2.11 SURFACE PREPARATION, SHOP PAINTING AND COATING
+2.11 SURFACE PREPARATION AND PAINTING

-- A. Notwithstanding any of these Specifications, all coatings, and lubricants in contact with potable water shall be certified as accepted for use with that fluid. - B. If manufacturer's requirements are not to provide finished coating on any interior surfaces, then the Manufacturer shall so state and no interior finish coating will be required, if acceptable to the Owner. - C. Clean and prime coat all ferrous metal surfaces of each valve in the shop. - D. Coat all machined, polished and non-ferrous surfaces including gears, bearing surfaces and similar unpainted surfaces with a corrosion prevention compound which shall be maintained during storage and until equipment begins operation. - E. Coating - 1.
-Interior coating shall comply with AWWA C550 and shall be certified to NSF 61. - 2.
-Coating shall be a fusion bonded (thermosetting) epoxy protective coating and shall function as a physical, chemical and electrical barrier between the base metal to which it is applied and the surrounds. - 3.
-The coating shall be nontoxic and shall not impart taste or odor to water. - 4.
-Coating shall have a gloss finish and shall be suitable for field over-coating and touch-up without sanding or special surface preparation, or application of heat in excess of room temperature. - 5.
-Corrosion resisting pigments.
-The coating includes a corrosion inhibiting ingredient to provide protective action as small nicks or scratches penetrate the base metal. - 6.
-Standard coating is 10 mils nominal thickness. - 7.
-The coating shall have a successful record of performance on gate valves for a minimum of five (5) years.
+- A. Notwithstanding any of these Specifications, all coatings, and lubricants in contact with potable water shall be certified as accepted for use with that fluid. - B. If Manufacturer's requirements are not to provide finished coating on any interior surfaces, then the Manufacturer shall so state and no interior finish coating will be required, if acceptable to the Owner. - C. Clean and prime coat all ferrous metal surfaces of each valve in the shop. - D. Coat all machined, polished and non-ferrous surfaces including gears, bearing surfaces and similar unpainted surfaces with a corrosion prevention compound which shall be maintained during storage and until equipment begins operation.